maximtereshchenko/conveyor/README.md

     * The property `conveyor.construction.directory` defines the directory, where plugins should place created products.
 It is relative to the directory, where the schematic definition is located.
 The default value is `./.conveyor`
-    * Properties, plugin versions, dependency versions and preference versions can be interpolated with other properties using `${property.key}` syntax
+    * Properties, plugin group and version, dependency group and version and preference group and version can be interpolated with other properties using `${property.key}` syntax
 * Dependencies
     * Dependencies are defined in a schematic with a group, a name, an optional version and an optional scope: IMPLEMENTATION (default) or TEST